RILEY CARS, AS OLD AS THE INDUSTRY AS MODERN AS THE HOUR

 Below - L - T.T.
 Sprite replica, picture from Charlie Clifford and R - one of the H.A.R.
 Specials, picture and information from Charlie Clifford.

-A beautiful reproduction flanked by picures of 2 of the original cars, of one of the three produced for the French Riley distributors Eudel et companie, Jean Eudel and and Guy Lapchin were close personal friends, they pooled resources to create a racing team "Ecurie Eudel" which used Sprite chassis and streamlined bodies designed by George Paulin and built by the noted coachbuilder Maurice Pourtot.
+A beautiful light blue reproduction flanked by pictures of 2 of the original cars, three were produced for the French Riley distributors Eudel et companie, Jean Eudel and and Guy Lapchin were close personal friends, they pooled resources to create a racing team "Ecurie Eudel" which used Sprite chassis and streamlined bodies designed by George Paulin and built by the noted coachbuilder Maurice Pourtot.

 Below - Dixon Riley's